MushroomCyber/Loadout/README.md

 - the build platform is recorded, because a bundle of amd64 debs is not a kit on an arm64 box and mid-engagement is the wrong time to find out.

-**What cannot travel:** `go` and `cargo` need a build toolchain on the far side. `npm` is excluded for a different reason — it is not that it cannot work, but that the offline path has not been proven end to end, and an untested bundle path fails on the isolated machine instead of at build time.
-These are reported per tool with a reason rather than quietly dropped — a bundle that held less than it claimed would be discovered on the isolated machine, which is the worst place to discover anything.
-Where a tool has both a bundleable and a non-bundleable route, the bundleable one is chosen even if the catalog ranks it lower.
+**What cannot travel.** `go` and `cargo` need a build toolchain on the far side. `npm` is left out for a different reason: the offline path has never been tested end to end, and shipping it untested would mean it failing on the isolated machine instead of at build time.

+Either way you are told.
+Each excluded tool is listed with its reason when the bundle is built.
+A bundle that quietly held less than it claimed would be found out on the isolated machine, which is the worst possible place.
+Where a tool has both a bundleable and a non-bundleable route, the bundleable one wins even if the catalog ranks it lower.

 ### Check the kit before you need it